Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Introduction

 Primordial black holes (PBHs) are black holes formed in the early universe from the collapse of overdense regions.
 Their formation depends sensitively on the dynamics of gravitational collapse and on the critical overdensity threshold $\delta_c$ at horizon re-entry.
 In GR, $\delta_c$ is well studied, but in modified gravity theories the collapse dynamics may be altered, potentially shifting the horizon formation time and the value of $\delta_c$.

 The central motivation of this study is to analyze gravitational collapse and PBH formation in the context of the quadratic $f(R)$ model.
-Specifically, we aim to: \begin{itemize} \item determine how curvature corrections modify the collapse of a dust FLRW region, \item compute the shift in horizon formation time relative to GR, \item evaluate the resulting change in the PBH formation threshold $\delta_c$, \item and formulate the full non-perturbative dynamics in the Einstein frame, suitable for numerical PBH formation studies near the end of Starobinsky inflation. \end{itemize} These results offer insight into whether modified gravity can enhance or suppress PBH production and how strong-curvature corrections affect the formation of compact objects.
+Specifically, we aim to: \begin{itemize} \item determine how curvature corrections modify the collapse of a dust FLRW region, \item compute the shift in horizon formation time relative to GR, \item { assess how the modified collapse dynamics may affect the PBH formation threshold $\delta_c$,} \item and formulate the full non-perturbative dynamics in the Einstein frame, suitable for numerical PBH formation studies near the end of Starobinsky inflation. \end{itemize} These results offer insight into whether modified gravity can enhance or suppress PBH production and how strong-curvature corrections affect the formation of compact objects.
 The structure of the study as follows: In Sec.~\ref{fR} we introduce the action, field equations, scalar--tensor equivalence, and relevant mathematical tools of $f(R)$ gravity.
 In Sec.~\ref{prt} perturbative expansion around GR of the field equations has been discussed.
 In Sec.~\ref{frw} we calculate how the collapse time and horizon formation differ from GR and shows that $\alpha>0$ accelerates collapse.
-In Sec.~\ref{ef} we describes the full scalaron dynamics and provides the complete ODE system for both the background and a closed, overdense FLRW patch.
-Section~\ref{frw1} relates the modified collapse time to the PBH formation threshold and demonstrates that $\delta_c(\alpha)<\delta_c^{\mathrm{(GR)}}$ in the perturbative regime.
-Final section is devoted to the discuss the results of the present study.
+In Sec.~\ref{ef} we describes the full scalaron dynamics and provides the complete ODE system for both the background and a closed, overdense FLRW patch. { Section~\ref{frw1} relates the modified collapse time to the expected trend of the PBH threshold within the perturbative framework, while Sec.~\ref{ef} provides the nonlinear Einstein-frame formulation required for a quantitative determination of $\delta_c^{(\alpha)}(k)$.}